 Greenland truly is paradise for any landscape photographer.
 Combining raw wilderness, fascinating scenery and outstanding clarity of light like only a few other places, your trip to the world’s largest non-continental island will be worthwhile.
-We will explore some of the world’s most magnificent fjords, see spectacular mountain ranges, picturesque villages, and – if we are lucky – we will even spot whales and get a glimpse at the Northern Lights.
+We will explore some of the world’s most magnificent fjords, see spectacular mountain ranges, picturesque villages.

 GREENLAND AERIAL PHOTOGRAPHY TOUR